prahmati86/industry-space/README.md

 weight`year': this variable is the actual weight of the links in the industry space which is calculated using Equation A2

-transformed_`year': the original weights tranformed using ln(1/weight).
+transformed_weight`year': the original weights tranformed using ln(1/weight).
 The tranformed weights are considered when using the shortest path algorithm to calculate the industry-level digital proximities.

 Please refer to the following paper for background information, and cite it in any written work that uses this data: